laravel/docs/cashier-paddle.md

         return redirect()->route('dashboard');
     })->name('subscription.cancel');

-And now your subscription will get cancelled at the end of its billing period.
+And now your subscription will get canceled at the end of its billing period.

 > [!NOTE]
 > As long as you have configured Cashier's webhook handling, Cashier will automatically keep your application's Cashier-related database tables in sync by inspecting the incoming webhooks from Paddle.
-So, for example, when you cancel a customer's subscription via Paddle's dashboard, Cashier will receive the corresponding webhook and mark the subscription as "cancelled" in your application's database.
+So, for example, when you cancel a customer's subscription via Paddle's dashboard, Cashier will receive the corresponding webhook and mark the subscription as "canceled" in your application's database.

 <a name="checkout-sessions"></a>
 ## Checkout Sessions